pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 This Django project is simply the files that ``django-admin.py startproject`` generates, with the SQLite database set to be in memory, and with the library's Django app added to the ``INSTALLED_APPS`` setting.

-With the environment configured with the library's Django project settings file, start django.
+With the environment variable ``DJANGO_SETTINGS_MODULE`` referring to the Django project, Django can be started.
+If you aren't running tests with the Django test runner, you may need to run ``django.setup()``.

 .. code:: python